 Most of the patients served through the Integrated Care Program are “Certified Disabled” by the State of Minnesota, and have insurance coverage through Medical Assistance.
 A person is determined “Certified Disabled” by the Social Security Administration or the State Medical Review Team.

 Through partnerships with community disability providers and SNBC managed care plans, Bluestone continues to raise the bar on the integration of community, medical, and behavioral health services.

 On-Site Primary Care for People with Disabilities

-Bluestone’s Integrated Care Team of advance practice practitioners and care coordinators specialize in the unique needs of people with disabilities, working closely with group home staff on all aspects of the patient’s needs.
+Bluestone’s Integrated Care Team of advanced practice practitioners and care coordinators specialize in the unique needs of individuals with disabilities, working closely with group home staff on all aspects of the patient’s needs.

 Benefits for the Patient:

 - High-quality, individualized health care in a safe, familiar environment